enockniyonkuru/drug_repurposing/README.md

 # Drug Repurposing Analysis Pipeline

-A comprehensive R package and Shiny application for drug repurposing analysis using disease gene expression signatures and the Connectivity Map (CMap) to identify potential therapeutic compounds.
+A comprehensive R package and Shiny application for drug repurposing analysis using disease gene expression signatures and drug signature databases (Connectivity Map/CMap and TAHOE) to identify potential therapeutic compounds.

-This pipeline identifies existing drugs that could be repurposed for new therapeutic applications by analyzing their ability to reverse disease-associated gene expression patterns using the Connectivity Map database.
+This pipeline identifies existing drugs that could be repurposed for new therapeutic applications by analyzing their ability to reverse disease-associated gene expression patterns using drug signature databases including the Connectivity Map and TAHOE.

 ---